-Amendment of questions.
+4. Amendment of guestions.
 Once a motion has been made or a requested action filed by virtue of its inclusion on an approved agenda, it shall be modified only by amendment.
-Any commissioner, including the presiding officer, may offer an amendment to a question that

-1009Amendments filed in writing with the commission clerk at least 24 hours prior to the convening of the public meeting during which they are intended to be offered shall require a majority vote of the membership for passage.
-Amendments offered less than 24 hours prior to the convening of the public meeting during which they are intended to be offered less than 24 hours prior to the convening of the public meeting during which they are intended to be offered shall require a vote of two-thirds of the membership for passage.1013offered shall require a vote of two-thirds of the membership for passage.1014Amendment 4]
+Any commissioner, including the presiding officer, may offer an amendment to a question that is subject to amendment.
+Amendments other than simple amendments to procedural motions shall be offered in writing and their content repeated by the presiding officer prior to taking a vote on the amendment as a subsidiary question.
+Amendments filed in writing with the commission clerk at least 24 hours prior to the convening of the public meeting during which they are intended to be offered shall require a majority vote of the membership for passage.
+Amendments offered less than 24 hours prior to the convening of the public meeting during which they are intended to be offered shall require a vote of two-thirds of the membership for passage.
 Amendments shall be subject to a vote for adoption.
-Amendments that are not controversial and have clear unanimous support may be adopted by unanimous consent, provided they are submitted in writing and are repeated when the presiding officer announces the outcome of the vote.

-1021An amendment may be adopted by unanimous consent pursuant to the voting procedures1022of these bylaws provided the amendment is submitted in writing.
-Amendments adopted1023by unanimous consent shall be recorded in the minutes as adopted "without objection."1024Amendments are subsidiary questions and shall be considered after acceptance of a motion1025and second on the main question to which they are attached and shall be decided before1026the vote on the main question.
+An amendment may be adopted by unanimous consent pursuant to the voting procedures of these bylaws provided the amendment is submitted in writing.
+Amendments adopted by unanimous consent shall be recorded in the minutes as adopted "without objection."
+Amendments are subsidiary questions and shall be considered after acceptance of a motion and second on the main question to which they are attached and shall be decided before the vote on the main question.

+5. Resolutions.

-- 1028 6.
-Resolutions. - (a) The port commission shall take action by resolution for actions that are required by law to be in resolution form; that repeal or amend actions previously taken by resolution; that establish or revise policy directives or governance structures; or that are actions of a legislative character, as defined by law and below. - (b) Form of resolutions.
-Resolutions shall be consecutively numbered and shall include the following components: - (i) A title representative of the resolution's intent with reference to all prior resolutions amended or repealed; - (ii) A preamble of "whereas" clauses stating the rationale for the action to be taken; - (iii) A "resolved" clause organized into sections as needed and asserting the proposed action; and - (iv) A section indicating the date of public adoption with places to affix signatures and the impression of the port seal.
+(a) The port commission shall take action by resolution for actions that are required by law to be in resolution form; that repeal or amend actions previously taken by resolution; that establish or revise policy directives or governance structures; or that are actions of a legislative character, as defined by law and below.

+(b) Form of resolutions.
+Resolutions shall be consecutively numbered and shall include the following components:

+(i) A title representative of the resolution's intent with reference to all prior resolutions amended or repealed;

+(ii) A preamble of "whereas" clauses stating the rationale for the action to be taken;

+(iii) A "resolved" clause organized into sections as needed and asserting the proposed action; and(iv) A section indicating the date of public adoption with places to affix signatures and the impression of the port seal.